A Performance Portable Matrix Free Dense MTTKRP in GenTen: Numerical results

-Peak throughput $\tau_\flops$, bandwidth $\tau_\mops$, and $\mathbf{LM}$ bandwidth ratio $l$ for each device is reported in\cref{tab:peak}.
-For the H100, throughput and bandwidth are taken from NVIDIA's whitepaper\footnote{\url{https://www.nvidia.com/en-us/data-center/h100/}} and we calculate the peak L1 cache bandwidth as \verb|#SM's x L1 transfer bytes/cycle x clock rate|, which is $123 \times 128 \time 1.98 / 10^3 \approx 33$TB/s, where the L1 transfer bytes per clock cycle is taken from NVIDIAs hopper tuning guide\footnote{\url{https://docs.nvidia.com/cuda/hopper-tuning-guide/index.html}}.
+Peak throughput $\tau_\flops$, bandwidth $\tau_\mops$, and $\mathbf{LM}$ bandwidth ratio $l$ for each device is reported in \cref{tab:peak}.
+For the H100, throughput and bandwidth are taken from NVIDIA's whitepaper\footnote{\url{https://www.NVIDIA.com/en-us/data-center/h100/}} and we calculate the peak L1 cache bandwidth as the number of SMs $\times$ the L1 transfer bytes/cycle $\times$ the clock rate, which is $123 \times 128 \times 1.98 / 10^3 \approx 33$TB/s, where the L1 transfer bytes per clock cycle is taken from NVIDIA's hopper tuning guide\footnote{\url{https://docs.NVIDIA.com/CUDA/hopper-tuning-guide/index.html}}.
 Hence, for the H100, we set $l=10$.
+For the MI300A, throughput, bandwidth, L1 transfer bytes per clock cycle, and max clock rate are taken from AMD's whitepaper\footnote{\url{https://www.amd.com/content/dam/amd/en/documents/instinct-tech-docs/data-sheets/amd-instinct-mi300a-data-sheet.pdf}} and we use the same formula to calculate peak L1 cache bandwidth as $228\times128\times2.1/10^3\approx61$TB/s; for the MI300A, we set $l=12$.
 Throughput for the 8480+ is taken from Intel's APP metrics sheet\footnote{\url{https://www.intel.com/content/www/us/en/support/articles/000005755/processors.html}} while memory bandwidth and L2 cache bandwidth are measured with the STREAM triad benchmark \cite{stream}, where we use a 2GB array to measure memory bandwidth and a 0.6MB array to measure the L2 cache bandwidth.